 Although it’s up to you, it’s almost always best not to say anything to the police before you’ve had the chance to talk to a lawyer.

-You can talk to one of the free lawyers available (usually by phone) under the Police Detention Legal Assistance scheme – these are all experienced criminal lawyers, and they can give you good advice about your rights and about dealing with the police (see the “Legal Aid” chapter for more details).
+You can talk to one of the free lawyers available (usually by phone) under the Police Detention Legal Assistance scheme – these are all experienced criminal lawyers, and they can give you good advice about your rights and about dealing with the police (see the “Legal Aid and other legal help” chapter for more details).

 Rules for how the police behave when they’re questioning you